kwanht0630-star/AprilTag_Detector/AprilTag/AprilTag_AR_Chess_Tracker/README.md

 ### The Red Grid looks completely shattered or wildly stretched
 You placed Tag 13 sideways during the 5-second calibration phase.
 The math assumes the camera is tilted sideways.
 Restart the script and ensure the bottom of Tag 13 faces the White pieces.

-### Edge pieces are showing up in the wrong squares
+### Edge pieces are showing up in the wrong squares or disappeared
 This is a **Parallax Error** caused by the camera angle and the height of your physical pieces.
 * **Fix:** Open the script and find `parallaxCorrection = 0.15;` (around Line 11).
 Increase this to `0.20` or `0.25` to pull the mathematical tracking point closer to the base of the piece.
+Ideally, the camera should place on top of the whole system.

 ### The script crashes on startup saying "Webcam not found"
 Run `webcamlist` in your MATLAB command window to see the exact string name your operating system is using for your camera.
 Update the `cam = webcam('YOUR_CAMERA_NAME');` line in the script with that exact text.